ckeditor/ckeditor4-docs/guides/dev/jquery/README.md

 	<script src="ckeditor.js"></script>
 	<script src="adapters/jquery.js"></script>

-At this point you can transform elements into a rich text editor by using the  {@link adapters.jQuery#ckeditor ckeditor()} method.
+At this point you can transform elements into a rich text editor by using the  {@link CKEDITOR_Adapters.jQuery#ckeditor ckeditor()} method.

 	$( 'textarea.editor' ).ckeditor();